Best Camping in Florida: 15 Top Spots to Pitch a Tent, Park an RV

 Falling Waters State Park

-Home to the highest waterfall in Florida, Falling Waters State Park is located in the panhandle in Chipley, Florida.
+Home to the highest waterfall in Florida, Falling Waters State Park is located in the Panhandle in Chipley, Florida.
 The Sunshine State may not have mountains but it does have a few hills.
 And the Falling Waters State Park Campground sits atop one of the highest at 324 feet above sea level.

 Fern-covered sinkholes and huge trees line the trail to the 73-foot cascading waterfall.
 Additional nature trails and a two-acre lake with a white sand beach add to the park’s serenity.
 Activities include bird-watching, fishing, hiking, picnicking and swimming.